wyn-cmd/Machine-Predictor/README.md

 # Machine-Predictor
 A practise python program that predicts housing prices using a CSV file, sklearn and pandas.
+**Please note that all csv file data is fictional, none of the data used and the subsequent predictions are accurate to the real world.**

 ## CSV file format: